Critters 2: The Main Course (1988)

 Lin Shaye

 Child actress Lindsay Parker (Cindy) is great as a nice and helpful little girl for the Easter celebration.
+She showed off some nice innocence and great spunk into whatever she did here as well as showing some great fearful energy too,

 Terrence Mann

 (Ug) is still wonderful as the head alien bounty hunter as he shows tough energy and a nice attitude too.
 Does well with his upsetting reactions after his bounty hunter is killed by his loud shouts.
+He still was a true force of nature by how he does stuff throughout his performance.

 Eddie Deezen

-(Hungry Heifer Manager) was only in this film for about 5 minutes with two different scene's as a nerdy manager at a fast food burger barn joint but really does wonderful and will be remembered for his performance in this film giving the film that perfect slapstick moment.
+(Hungry Heifer Manager) was only in this film for less than 5 minutes with two different scene's as a nerdy manager at a fast food burger barn joint but really does wonderful and will be remembered for his performance in this film giving the film that perfect slapstick moment.
 A hilarious performance by him when he is cloned into a bounty hunter trying to do away some Crites which was a classic moment.

 Roxanne Kernohan exposes her breasts in her first apperance of the film when the outfit she's wearing is torn off exposing them.